10 Insane Doomsday Homes of the Rich

 Located in Germany, Vivos Europa One is built in a former Cold War-era storage facility.
 The structure is carved out of bedrock and has room for 34 private residences.
 “Members will arrive at their own discretion, prior to lockdown, by car or private planes that may be landed at nearby airports,” according to the website.
 “Vivos helicopters will then be deployed to rendezvous with each member group, and fly them back to the shelter compound, safely secured from the general public, behind sealed and secured walls, gates and blast doors.”
 Learn how to choose a safe room in your home to protect yourself from a tornado.

 The Panic Room

 Peter Thiel is a billionaire and co-found of PayPal.
 According to Bloomberg, Thiel bought a $13.8 million home on 477 acres in New Zealand that includes a panic room.
 The real estate listing for the property described it as “a most beautiful and picturesque farm” on a “secluded and peaceful setting.”
 Thiel is one of several Silicon Valley executives who point to New Zealand as what they believe would be the safest place if a doomsday scenario took place, due to its remote location.
-Check out these 12 bizarre things homeowners have found in their backyards.

 Known as the largest billionaire bunker in the world, the Oppidum was once a joint project between the former Soviet Union and the former Czechoslovakia.
 The site now includes a 77,000-square-foot underground bunker and the final look is decided by the owner’s specifications, according to Forbes.
 In addition to the bunker, the Oppidum also features a swimming pool, underground garden, movie theater and wine vault.
 Here are 10 stunning home wine cellars you need to see.